 Cheer curdled into fear.
-The home camera had shown that someone had been inside his apartment the other day while he was at the lab.
+The home camera showed that someone had been inside his apartment while he was away.
 Why?

 Maybe it was just the apartment handyman.

-Then there was the phone call to his 15 year old son in Chicago.
-Disconnecting, then rapid clicks before reconnecting, was someone listening in?
+Then there was his phone call to his 15-year-old son, Jorge. living with his sister and brother-in-law in Chicago, disconnecting, then rapid clicks before reconnecting.
+Could someone be listening in?

 Could his employer be spying on him?

-Strictly speaking, Pandolf Medical Center had not authorized him to work on this project for an outside organization.
-Also, his contract with Pandolf stated that anything “an employee created with company time or resources was (their) intellectual property.”
+Strictly speaking, Pandolf Medical Center had not authorized him to work on this side project.
+His contract with Pandolf specified that anything “an employee created with company time or resources was (their) intellectual property.”

-Still, what was the harm?
-During these off-times like tonight, no one else was on the computer anyway.
-In any event, he was making tremendous progress using the Drukker, a new supercomputer with artificial intelligence designed to run biological programs.
+Still, what was the harm, he told himself?
+During these off-times like tonight, no one else was on the Drukker computer, and he was making tremendous progress using its latest artificial intelligence to run biological programs.

-Soria, a chain of international clinics, had sent him terminally ill patients’ clinical records and specimens — de-identified for privacy.
-For them, he was tallying conclusions and possible medical treatment recommendations.
+Soria, an international clinic chain, had sent him terminally ill patient records, de-identified for privacy.
+For them, he was tallying treatment recommendations.

-It was time.
 Tap.
-A thin glass bar, the first of the storage discs ejected near his knee.
+A thin glass bar, the first disc ejected near his knee.
 Tap again.
-Another bar ejected.
+Another bar.
 Three more followed.